Villa Park Sediment Pond Stormwater Improvements

 The City will be trapping turtles in Sediment Pond and relocating them to the wetland cells to the south.
 Traps will be set starting Monday, August 8, and will be checked daily throughout August and into fall.
 The traps will be baited Monday through Friday each week, and they will not be set out over the weekends.
 By trapping the turtles, we can relocate them to a safe location where they can burrow and hibernate over winter.

-August 8 thru fall - Turtle trapping and relocation in Villa Park
+- August 8 thru October 28 - Turtle trapping and relocation in Villa Park